-> Most likely either the developers mention about it by themselves, otherwise you may also get to see the customer reviews over there.
-This should be enough for you to understand the above 2 important factors.
+Most likely, either the developers mention it by themselves; otherwise, you may also get to see the customer reviews over there.
+This should be enough for you to understand the above 2 crucial factors.

 Did you know:

 Most unsuccessful dropshippers chose to buy their so-called best premium Shopify themes in a hilarious way.
-They chose themes either based on their price point or their appearance or both.
+They chose themes based on either their price point or appearance or both.

-You would say what’s wrong in that… Isn’t that what we should look for in a Shopify website theme of our dreams?
+You would say what’s wrong with that… Isn’t that what we should look for in the Shopify website theme of our dreams?

 Well, For starters: